 Concerns about an aspect of your sexuality or sex life can often be difficult to understand and resolve because of the culture of shame and silence that surrounds sex and sexuality in our society.
 This shame is often internalized by us as individuals, making it difficult to find opportunities to work through a sexual issue.

-We offer a safe, comfortable, non-judgemental space to discuss sexual concerns.
+I offer a safe, comfortable, non-judgemental space to discuss sexual concerns.